Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/mitigation.md

-The Heist you just done has the vulnerability of Insecure Randomness because it's using *block.timestamp* in this two functions &nbsp;
+The heist you just did has the vulnerability of insecure randomness because it's using *block.timestamp* in these two functions &nbsp;
 &nbsp;

 ```solidity